 Health and Hygiene

-- We may undertake temperature checks at the start of every day if a student or member of staff appears unwell.
+- We will undertake individual temperature checks during the day if a student or member of staff appears unwell and is presenting with COVID symptoms.

 - We will ensure that staff do not work, or have contact with, students if they have symptoms, have tested positive or have been in contact with anyone who has.
 This will be in line with the government guidelines as they stand at the time.